 Resignation Checklist for Leaving a Job

 So, you’ve decided to resign from your job.
-While it might feel like the hard part is over, quitting the right way is far from a simple process.
-And you do want to quit the right way because leaving on bad terms will do more than make your last days and weeks on the job uncomfortable—it could impact your ability to land other jobs in the future.
+While it might feel like the hard part is over, quitting the right way is far from simple.
+Leaving on bad terms will do more than make your last days on the job uncomfortable—it could impact your ability to land other jobs in the future.

-Our 12-step checklist can help you quit the right way.
-Follow these steps so that you leave your job on the best note possible.
+Our checklist can help you quit the right way.
+Follow these steps to learn what to do before leaving a job so you can make a graceful exit.

 Tell Your Boss